ben-kemister/development-cheat-sheets/content/tools/wireguard.md

 ## Concepts

-It helps to think of WireGuard primarly as a network interface, like any other.
+It helps to think of WireGuard primarily as a network interface, like any other.
 It will have the usual attributes, like IP address, CIDR, and there will be some routing associated with it.
 But it also has WireGuard specific attributes, which handle the VPN part of things.